R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 If you have used `acknowledgeMail` then you will need to remove those calls.
 You may also need to redesign your enclave to _not_ think about redelivery of mail, but this may actually make your code simpler!

-Another consequence of no longer having mail redelivery is that the the mail-to-self pattern to persist data across enclave restarts is no longer valid.
+Another consequence of no longer having mail redelivery is that the mail-to-self pattern to persist data across enclave restarts is no longer valid.
 However, this has been replaced by a more secure and easier to use API with the introduction of a [`persistentMap`](api/-conclave/com.r3.conclave.enclave/-enclave/get-persistent-map.html) inside the enclave.
 This is a normal `java.util.Map` object which stores key strings to arbitrary byte arrays.
-Use this map to persistent data that you need available across restarts.
+Use this map to persist data that you need available across restarts.
 [Learn more about enclave persistence](persistence.md).

 On the host side the API has changed slightly as well.
 Since mail acknowledgement no longer exists then the mail